Skip to main content

 The four hidden costs of cheap web developers: slow load times that kill conversions, plugin and monthly subscription fees compounding over time, rebuild costs when cheap code breaks, and lost SEO rankings from botched migrations.
 The cheapest sticker price is rarely the cheapest total cost over 3 years.

 Slow load times that kill conversions.
+Slow load times increase bounce rates by up to 90%.
+Google research shows 53% of mobile visitors leave pages that take over 3 seconds to load.
 A $200 WordPress site that loads in 5 seconds can cost you 20 to 30 percent of conversions every day.
 The apparent savings disappear when bounce rate doubles and lead volume drops.
 For an e-commerce site doing $20,000 a month, a 5-second load time costs roughly $4,000 per month in lost revenue compared to a 1-second site.
 The cheap site costs more by month 2.

 Rebuild costs after broken code.
-Cheap code often breaks within 1 to 2 years.
+Cheap code often breaks within 1 to 2 years, requiring complete rebuilds.
 When it breaks, you pay again to fix or rebuild.
 The second build typically costs 1.5 to 2 times the original because the new developer has to reverse-engineer or replace the broken work.
 Budget for rebuild risk on cheap projects: it is the rule, not the exception.

 Lost SEO rankings and organic traffic.
 Cheap developers rarely handle 301 redirects, metadata migration, or site structure correctly.
-A botched migration can tank Google rankings overnight.
+A botched migration can tank Google rankings overnight, since Google uses Core Web Vitals as a ranking signal.
 Recovery takes 3 to 6 months and sometimes never fully comes back.
 PandaCodeGen migrations preserve 100 percent of Google rankings through complete URL mapping.
 The Panda Patches WordPress migration moved a 3-year-old site to Next.js with zero ranking drops in Google Search Console.

 Cheap Web Developer Pricing by Source Platform